Does Grooming My Dog Help With Bonding?

 Step One: Get a Good Comb

-Davis, who is the author of Therapy Dogs: Training Your Dog to Reach Others (Dogwise Publishing), suggests that no matter what kind of dog you have, you should invest in a good comb like the FURminator.
+Davis, the author of Therapy Dogs: Training Your Dog to Reach Others (Dogwise Publishing), suggests that no matter what kind of dog you have, you should invest in a good comb like the FURminator.
 Look for a stainless steel comb that does not have any sharp points.
 “Rough handling and grooming harm the dog’s trust in being touched, and handling that is too tentative can do the same,” she said.
 “The feel of the comb against your dog’s skin has to fall somewhere in the middle of that spectrum.”
 Brands that she likes include Chris Christensen combs and #1 All Systems combs and products.

 She admits that some breeds may require a good brush, but that is mostly in preparation for the combing.
 By the end of the grooming session, you should be able to run a comb through your dog’s fur, especially if your pet is a long-haired breed.
 Davis also warns against using too many products, such as detanglers, shampoos, insecticides, and perfumes, since dog skin is susceptible.
 You may be doing your dog a favor if you keep such product purchases to a minimum.